Client means a legal person using Unicount Services.

 You have the right to withdraw your consent for the processing of your Personal Data at any time.

-Withdrawal of consent does not make processing of your Personal Data prior withdrawal of consent unlawful.
+Withdrawal of consent does not make processing of your Personal Data before the withdrawal of consent unlawful.

 7.1.8.
 Automated processing